 This notice of final rulemaking does not contain a collection of information subject to the requirements of the Paperwork Reduction Act (PRA), 44 U.S.C., Chapter 35.
 Notwithstanding any other provision of the law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with, a collection of information subject to the requirements of the PRA, unless that collection of information displays a currently valid OMB Control Number.

 For the reasons stated in the preamble, the Census Bureau is amending 15 CFR part 90 to read as follows:

 Between decennial censuses, the Census Bureau annually prepares statistical estimates of the number of people residing in states and their governmental units.
-In general, these estimates are developed by updating the population counts produced in the most recent decennial census with demographic components of change data and/or other indicators of population change.
+In general, these estimates are developed by updating the population counts produced in the most recent decennial census with demographic components of change data and/or other indicators of Start Printed Page 260population change.
 These rules prescribe the administrative procedure available to governmental units to request a challenge to the most current of these estimates.

 It is the policy of the Census Bureau to provide the most accurate population estimates possible given the constraints of time, money, and available statistical techniques.
 It is also the policy of the Census Bureau to provide governmental units the opportunity to seek a review and provide additional data to these estimates and to present evidence relating to the accuracy of the estimates.